This post may contain affiliate links. For more information, please see our privacy policy.

 - Baba Ganoush

-Enjoy how good it feels to use your sourdough discard and make these homemade sourdough crackers.
+Enjoy how good it feels to discard your sourdough and make these homemade sourdough crackers.
 Have fun with this one and tell us about your creations in the comments below!

 xoxo